 Apply it on your scalp generously.
 A good lather also functions as a buffer against blade friction, allowing the razor to slide easily while shaving.
 Coat your stubble thoroughly with it to help the hair stand up, allowing for a closer shave.

-Hold the razor at the correct angle and shave along the grain
+- Hold the razor at the correct angle and shave along the grain.

 If you haven’t tried straight razor shaving yet, ask someone skilled to do the shaving for you.
 Or, if you insist on doing it yourself, practice shaving on your chin first before attempting to shave your head.

 If you are too on edge to use a straight razor because you do not have any experience shaving your head, you can also opt for a safety razor.
 It gives you the same close shave but with more familiarity as it resembles a bit of the modern favorite cartridge razors.

 By now, you should know the grain of your hair: the direction you comb your hair is the direction of the grain.

 Rinse your head to wash off the lather